anyachandorkar/servicechain.io/index.md

 ### Specific attributes of the blockchain

 * Immutable Nature
-> Chaining makes it hard for individuals to change/tamper with past records
-> Outputs reflected through blockchain automatically gain a good ethos and credibility
+> Chaining makes it hard for individuals to change/tamper with past records and outputs reflected through blockchain automatically gain good credibility
 * Persistence of Data
-> Chaining and replication makes it hard for data to be lost
-> Graph structure of blockchain allows data to be easily queried
+> Chaining and replication makes it hard for data to be lost and graph structure of blockchain allows data to be easily queried
 * Timestamping Attributes
-> Easily access records according to time of entry
-> Analyze trends and patterns of specific features
+> Easily access records according to time of entry and analyze trends and patterns of specific features